Reasons Your Budget Isn’t Working- Things You Should Note

 Reasons Your Budget Isn’t Working-You’re struggling with impulse or emotional spending:

-Even the most well planned and well intentioned spending budget will get off the rails if you cannot get your impulse spending in check.
+Even the most well planned and well-intentioned spending budget will get off the rails if you cannot get your impulse spending in check.
 For many individuals, impulse spending is simply the result of a lack of commitment to their budget.
 For others, it is far more than that.
 If you are struggling with emotional spending, a spending budget alone probably will not assist you to get back on the right track.
 Instead, it is time to get at the root of why you are spending.
 During and shortly after my first marriage, I spent a ton of cash.
 Seriously, I couldn’t stop shopping.

 Each time I felt lonely, anxious, sad, or any other myriad of emotions, I’d shop.
-And while learning more about money helped me make progress in others regions of my finances, it wasn’t until I dealt with the emotions which were causing me to shop that I was able to stick to my budget.
+And while learning more about money helped me make progress in other regions of my finances, it wasn’t until I dealt with the emotions which were causing me to shop that I was able to stick to my budget.

 Reasons Your Budget Isn’t Working-You and your partner aren’t on the same page: